Back to blog

 Custom: Seller pays for the resale certificate as required by the Virginia Property Owners' Association Act.

-Virginia law places the disclosure obligation on the seller, and the costs follow the obligation.
-The buyer has a termination right during the review period, which gives them recourse if they're unhappy with the HOA documents.
+Virginia law puts the disclosure obligation on the seller, and the costs follow.
+The buyer gets a termination right during the review period, which gives them an out if the HOA documents reveal something ugly.

 Arizona

-Arizona is a more negotiable market.
-The purchase contract determines who pays, and it varies by transaction.
+Arizona is more of a free-for-all.
+The purchase contract determines who pays, and it changes deal to deal.

 Georgia